-Turkey detained a fifth trafficking suspect over two boat sinkings last week, including one which claimed the life of three-year-old Syrian Aylan Kurdi, pictures of whose lifeless body washed up on a beach last month shocked Europe.
+Turkey also detained a fifth trafficking suspect over two boat sinkings last week, including one which claimed the life of three-year-old Syrian Aylan Kurdi, the discovery of whose lifeless body on a beach resort last month sent shockwaves across Europe.

 - Schengen 'collapse' -

-EU President Donald Tusk warned the "exodus" from war-torn hotspots could last years, making it "so important to learn how to live with it without blaming each other".
+EU President Donald Tusk warned on Monday that the "exodus" from war-torn hotspots could last years, making it "so important to learn how to live with it without blaming each other".

 The 28-member EU has been riven by divisions on how to cope with the crisis, which has split the bloc between countries like Germany urging more solidarity and mainly eastern nations such as Hungary that take a hardline approach.

-European Commission chief Jean-Claude Juncker is expected Wednesday to unveil a proposal that would see Germany take more than 31,000 migrants, France 24,000, and Spain almost 15,000, a European source told AFP.
+European Commission chief Jean-Claude Juncker is expected Wednesday to unveil a proposal that would see Germany take more than 31,000 migrants, France 24,000, and Spain almost 15,000 to relieve the burden on Greece, Italy and Hungary, a European source told AFP.